Fall is my favorite season

 We weaned our first bunch this last week.
 Even with the lack of moisture, we didn’t have to wean earlier then usual.
 Calves from this group were a little lighter then some years which was no surprise.
 The next two groups are going to be heavier than usual which will still even put averages.

-The cows and calves were sorted and then we ran all the calves through and gave them two vaccines and took a weight.
+The cows/calves were sorted and then we ran all the calves through and gave them two vaccines and took a weight.
 After the calves, we ran all the cows through (first and second calvers) and took a cow weight and I body condition scored them coming out of the chute.

 The reason for that is it’s a lot easier with as many head as we run to collect that performance data to see what animals are the outliers and if they need to find a new home elsewhere.